Skip to contents

 qs

-vector of quantile values correponding to ps
+vector of quantile values corresponding to ps

 dup_tol